 Employee need not quarantine prior to symptoms, although employee must test within three to five days following exposure to COVID case.
 Employee must wear a mask for 10 days following exposure.

-Once symptoms are experienced on January 15, employeee must isolate for up to 10 days from symptom onset, subject to Accelerated Return-to-Work option requirements (testing negative on or after the 5th day permits return to work after the 5th day.
+Once symptoms are experienced on January 15, employee must isolate for up to 10 days from symptom onset, subject to Accelerated Return-to-Work option requirements (testing negative on or after the 5th day permits return to work after the 5th day.

 Appearance of symptoms changes exclusion from quarantine to isolation, with the 10-day targeted return now pushed back to January 26.